 Protein 101

-Here are some examples of protein content of some common plant based foods:
+Here are some protein-packed plant foods:

-• Black beans: 15 grams/cup
+• Black beans: 15 grams per cup

 • Tofu: 11 grams per 4 ounces